Wolox/carthage_cache/README.md

 ### AWS S3 bucket

-CarthageCache will assume there is a bucket named `carhtage-cache`.
+CarthageCache will assume there is a bucket named `carthage-cache`.
 You can change the bucket to be used by using the option `-b` or `--bucket-name`.

 ## Usage